VW NOx emissions collective action – Scotland

 PLEASE NOTE: The registration period for this claim has closed and we're no longer taking on new claims.

 Time for Scotland to stand against VW | Emissions scandal

-New legislation has been introduced which allows group actions in Scotland.
+New legislation has been introduced which allows collective actions in Scotland.

 Excellent communication, in constant contact with the latest info regarding your case.
 David